Onley, Virginia: Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Onley has a humid subtropical climate, abbreviated "Cfa" on climate maps.

-Elected officials and staff
+Elected and appointed officials and staff

-As of August 2021, the Mayor of Onley is Matthew D. Hart.
-The Town Council consists of A. Brian Corbin, Billye D. Custis, William R. Ferguson, Claudia C. Harmon, Rose M. Pierson, and Woody W. Zember.
-The Town Attorney is Carl Bundick.
-The Town Chief of Police is Charles McPherson.
+As of 2023, the Mayor of Onley is Henry E. "Ned" Finney.
+The Town Council consists of Vice Mayor William R. Ferguson, Daniel K. Bloxom Jr., A. Brian Corbin, Katelyn L. Hill, Rodney C. Lang and Woody W. Zember.
+The Town Manager is Susan M. Rillo, Jamye L. Salazar is the Town Clerk/Treasurer, Carl Bundick is the Town Attorney and Edwin J. Long is the Onley Chief of Police.